gipsh/stori-challenge/README.md

 There is a migration to create the transactions table.

-One drawback of using sqlite is that is not suitable for lambdas, as the filesystem can be deleted and you end losing data.
+One drawback of using sqlite is that is not suitable for lambdas, as the filesystem can be deleted and you will end losing data.

 ## Config